martinpatrick/python-tools-for-marc-data/README.md

 # python_marc_extractors
  Various python scripts and notebooks to extract MARC data

 **extract_record_by_id.py** will extract records from a given mrc file based on a list of identifiers for 001 or 035 to a new mrc file.
 I got frustrated with the relative clunk of MarcEdit's implementation of the file search feature in the extract records function, so I wrote a little script to do it for me for identifiers.
 This could someday be expanded to include ISBNs or ISSNs.
-The list you feed it should be one column only with each identifier on its own line.
+The list you feed it should be one column only with each identifier on its own line and no header.

 **issn extractor.ipynb** will extract to a csv and pkl file the issns present in the records in the file.